devkovmtl/full_web_3_course/README.md

 1 ETH = 1000000000 GWEI = 1000000000000000000 WEI

 When we send a transaction a little bit of Ethereum is removed for ever (Burnt)

+### High-Level Blockchain Fundamentals (01:38:00)

+<strong>Node</strong>: single instance in a decentralized network
+Anyone can join the network.
+Blockchains are resilient, if one node, or several go down, since there several of them it doesn't matter.
+Blockchain nodes keep a lists of the transactions that occur.
+We can think of a blockchain as a decentralized database.

+Consensus: Proof of work vs Proof of stake.
+Proof of work and proof of stake fall under consensus umbrella.
+<strong>Consensus</strong> mechanism used to agree on the state of blockchain.
+Specially on a decentralized
+system.

+Consensus can be breakdown into 2 pieces:
+1- Chain Selection algorithm
+2- Sybil Resistance mechanism (proof of work mechanism)

+Proof of work is known as a sybil resistance mechanism define a way who is the block author.
+Sybil resistance protect against user creating a large number of pseudo identities to gain a disproportionally advantegous influence over the system.

+Block Time: How long it takes between block publish.
+Block confirmations: number of additional block added on after our transaction when through a block.

+Proof of work uses a lot of energy

+Gas fees are paid by whoever makes the transaction

+Proof of Stake: different sybil resistance mechanism, proof of stake nodes put up collateral as a sybil resistance mechanism.
+In this system miners are called validators, they are just validate other node.

+Proof of stake uses much less energy

+Layer 1: Base layer blockchain implementation
+Layer 2: Any Application built on top of layer 1